why Myriad Genetics Inc. [MYGN] is a Good Choice for Investors After New Price Target of $19.43

+Myriad Genetics Inc. [NASDAQ: MYGN] gained 4.54% on the last trading session, reaching $15.19 price per share at the time.
+Myriad Genetics Inc. represents 74.50 million in outstanding shares, while the company has a total market value of $1.12 billion with the latest information.
+MYGN stock price has been found in the range of $14.50 to $15.63.

-Compared to the average trading volume of 1.06M shares, MYGN reached a trading volume of 1087687 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 1.08M shares, MYGN reached a trading volume of 1661290 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for MYGN shares is $19.43 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on MYGN stock is a recommendation set at 3.10.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.